croppers/roofm2/README.md

 A browser-only workflow that allows users to enter an address and get roof area measurements, solar energy estimates, and rainwater harvest predictions without requiring login or payment.

+### Support
+If this tool saved you time, consider [buying me a coffee](https://www.buymeacoffee.com/cropper) to keep the APIs and hosting running.
+Thanks! ☕

 ## Features

 - Address to roof area conversion using satellite imagery and computer vision